volunteer

 types of volunteer positions

-Our most social volunteer opportunity is our weekly Thursday Volunteer Night from 6 - 8 PM.
+Our most social volunteer opportunities are our weekly Volunteer Nights

 This is a great shift for volunteers looking for a regular community meet-up to assist with the shop’s most pressing needs.
 This could look like setting up for a bike giveaway, preparing for a special event, or offering free repairs to kids in the community.